Bilevel methods for image reconstruction: Summary of Advantages and Disadvantages

 As further evidence of the benefit of task-based learning, \citep{mccann:2020:supervisedlearningsparsitypromoting} found that the lack of constraints in the bilevel filter learning problem is important; the learned filters used the flexibility of the model and were not orthonormal, whereas orthonormality is a constraint often imposed in single-level models (see \sref{sec: filter constraints}).
 Ref. \citep{kunisch:2013:bileveloptimizationapproach} showed how the task-based nature adapts to training data; total variation based regularization works well for piece-wise constant images but less so for natural images.
 Beyond adapting to the training dataset, bilevel methods are task-based in terms of adapting to the level of noise; \citep{ehrhardt:2021:inexactderivativefreeoptimization} found the learned tuning parameters for image denoising go to $0$ as the noise goes to 0, since no regularization is needed in the absence of noise for well-determined problems.

 A primary disadvantage cited for most bilevel methods is the computational cost compared to single-level hyperparameter optimization methods or other methods with a smaller learning component.
-In turn, the main driver behind the large computational cost of gradient-descent based bilevel optimization methods is that one typically has to optimize the lower-level cost function many times, either to some tolerance or for a certain number of iterations.
+In turn, the main driver behind the large computational cost of gradient descent based bilevel optimization methods is that one typically has to optimize the lower-level cost function many times, either to some tolerance or for a certain number of iterations.
 The computational cost involves a trade-off because how accurately one optimizes the lower-level problem can impact the quality of the learned parameters.
 For example, \citep{kunisch:2013:bileveloptimizationapproach, chen:2014:insightsanalysisoperator} both claim better denoising accuracy than \citep{samuel:2009:learningoptimizedmap} because they optimize the lower-level problem more accurately.
 Similarly, \citep{mccann:2020:supervisedlearningsparsitypromoting} notes that learning will fail if the lower-level cost is not optimized to sufficient accuracy.

 There are various strategies to decrease the computational cost for bilevel methods.
 Some are relatively intuitive and applicable to a wide range of problems in machine learning.
 For example, \citep{mccann:2020:supervisedlearningsparsitypromoting} used larger batch size as the iterations continue, \citep{calatroni:2017:bilevelapproacheslearning} increased the batch size if a gradient step in \params does not sufficiently improve the loss function, and \citep{ehrhardt:2021:inexactderivativefreeoptimization} tightened the accuracy requirement for the gradient estimation over iterations.
-These strategies all save computation by starting with rougher approximations near the beginning of the optimization method, when \iter{\params} is likely far from \paramh, while using a relatively accurate solution by the end of the algorithm. \comment{ Other work in bilevel methods, \eg, \citep{ghadimi:2018:approximationmethodsbilevel,ji:2020:bileveloptimizationnonasymptotic,hong:2020:twotimescaleframeworkbilevel,chen:2021:singletimescalestochasticbilevel}, investigates theoretical bounds on sample complexity based on specific conditions for the upper-level loss and lower-level cost functions; see \srefs{sec: double-loop complexity analysis}{sec: all-at-once complexity}. }
+These strategies all save computation by starting with rougher approximations near the beginning of the optimization method, when \iter{\params} is likely far from \paramh, while using a relatively accurate solution by the end of the algorithm.